In Search of the Ultra-Sex: Release

-In November 2014, after two exceptional screenings of the film at the Museum of Modern Art Palais de Tokyo in Paris, followed up with a Master Class before an audience of 500 people, the ARP (Actors, Directors and Producers Corporation), headed by Michel Hazanavicius, organizes a double special screening of Michel Hazanavicius's La Classe américaine and a new re-edited and remastered version of the Ultra-Sex for theaters.
+In November 2014, after two screenings of the film at the Museum of Modern Art Palais de Tokyo in Paris, followed up with a Master Class before an audience of 500 people, the ARP (Actors, Directors and Producers Corporation), headed by Michel Hazanavicius, organizes a double special screening of Michel Hazanavicius's La Classe américaine and a new re-edited and remastered version of the Ultra-Sex for theaters.

-On 5 June 2015, a great evening event was organized around the film at the mythical Max Linder Panorama cinema, with animation provided by the Nicolas & Bruno themselves and a dubbing demonstration live by the famous French porn star Tabatha Cash and dubbing French actors Patrick Poivey (Bruce Willis), Lionel Henry (Eddy Murphy), Eric Missoffe (Scooby Doo) and Gilbert Levy (Moe, The Simpsons), in front of 650 people.
+On 5 June 2015, an evening event was organized around the film at the Max Linder Panorama cinema, with animation provided by the Nicolas & Bruno and a dubbing demonstration live by the famous French porn star Tabatha Cash and dubbing French actors Patrick Poivey (Bruce Willis), Lionel Henry (Eddy Murphy), Eric Missoffe (Scooby Doo) and Gilbert Levy (Moe, The Simpsons), in front of 650 people.
 The Max Linder Panorama is sold out.

 In France, many theaters request to show the film, many extending it with a choreography of Daft-Peunk Robot (a character of the film) and a workshop where the public can come and try dubbing extracts of the Ultra-Sex.

-This is the beginning of a great tour: the Ultra-Sex-Tour.
-The film quickly becomes a cult-phenomenon, gathering a real fan community all around France.
-Everywhere, theaters program the movie, with sold-out projections in Lyon (outdoors at Transborder), Amiens, Poitiers, Marseille, Metz, Montpellier, Villeneuve d'Ascq, Gueret, Lausanne, Avignon, Dunkirk, Toulouse, etc., and the Luminor in Paris where the film is in residence every Saturday evening from June 2015.
+The film was subsequently screened at venues in several cities, including Lyon, Amiens, Poitiers, Marseille, Metz, Montpellier, Villeneuve-d'Ascq, Guéret, Lausanne, Avignon, Dunkirk, Toulouse, and Paris.
+At the Luminor in Paris, it was screened every Saturday evening from June 2015.

 November 2015, the mythical parisian theater Studio Galande programs In Search of the Ultra-Sex every Friday and Saturday night in residence, just before The Rocky Horror Picture Show, screened there for 35 years.
 The programmation continued at the Parisian theater Le Luminor Hotel de Ville every Saturday night during summer 2016 and 2017.

 It is subtitled in 9 languages: German / English / Spanish / French / Italian / Japanese / Polish / Portuguese / Russian.

 In various interviews, Nicolas & Bruno have mentioned that they wish to release an American English dubbed version of the film.